Is Peanut Butter Safe For Dogs?

 Xylitol triggers an overproduction of insulin in dogs’ bodies.
 This results in a rapid decrease of sugar levels in their blood.
 Dogs will then experience hypoglycemia, usually characterized by lethargy, fainting, nausea, and even vomiting.

-Another risky component in peanut butter is Aflatoxins.
+Another risky component in some peanut butter is Aflatoxins.
 These are poisonous carcinogens that are acquired during the growing phase of peanuts.
 While they cannot pose serious threats when consumed in small doses, excessive amounts can trigger liver cancer.

 Dogs love the taste of peanut butter because they’re sweet.
 Once they taste it, they will demand more.
 This is exactly one of the reasons why it’s dangerous for dogs- it’s too sweet.
 It contains an excessive amount of white sugar, which can trigger diabetes.